PROFILE

 state in modern times.

-until its conquest and conversion to Islam by
+its conquest and conversion to Islam by the

-the Arabs in 642 AD.
-Centuries of prosperity as
+Arabs in 642 AD.
+Centuries of prosperity as a

-After the decline of the Arab Empire, Azerbaijan
+the decline of the Arab Empire, Azerbaijan was

 Due to its location astride the trade routes